jimbobbennett/mutt-matcher-iot/train-model.md

 1. From wherever you cloned this repo, navigate to the `validation` folder.

-1. Create an activate a Python virtual environment.
+1. Create and activate a Python 3 virtual environment.
 If you've not done this before, you can refer to the [Python creation of virtual environments documentation](https://docs.python.org/3/library/venv.html).

 1. Install the Pip packages in the `requirements.txt` file using the following command from inside the activated virtual environment: